Amazing 6-day itinerary to Vienna and the surrounding areas

 Flight to Vienna

 Our flight (TLV to VIE) cost 250 dollars each, but there are also low-cost flights with Wizzair for lower prices.
-Your best bet is looking for flgiths on a search engine which compares prices amongst all companies, such as skyscanner.com.
+Your best bet is looking for flights on a search engine which compares prices amongst all companies, such as skyscanner.com.

 SIM card